maxims1234/Light-Intensity-Project-Code/README.md

 > [!WARNING]
 > Although the GUI is functional, there are some hard-coded limitations:
 > 1. The step size is limited to 0.1 seconds.
 This is a hardware-based limit so that the Raspberry PI `delay()` function is not overwhelemed.
 It is probably possible to push this to 0.05 seconds - not tried yet.
 > 2. The y-axis, and subsaquent interpolation, is limited between 0 and 80.
 This is because the LED Driver supports a max current of 900mA.
 However, the LED itself is limited to 300mA.
-The Arduino PWM `analogWrite()` function has a range of 0-255.
+The Raspberry Pi PWM `analogWrite()` function has a range of 0-255.
 This means that the current resolution is: $\frac{900mA}{256} \approx 3.5mA $.
 Since the maximum current for the LED is 300mA, the step limitation is then $\frac{300mA}{3.5mA} \approx 85mA$.
 Considering a factor of safety of about 5\%, the y-axis step size is then limited to between 0 (0mA) and 80 (~281mA).
 > 3. The output data is saved in a *.txt* file.
 A possible rewrite of the `def save_file():` function can be done to support *.csv* which may be faster than the current *.txt* format.

 > [!CAUTION]